Physician Assistant Studies Curriculum

 PAS 610 Medical Gross Anatomy 6 credit hours

-This course is designed to develop an understanding of normal clinical anatomy through an integrated anatomical approach to the study of human body structure.
-Students will develop their psychomotor skills with full-anatomy cadaver dissections performed in small groups.
-These labs are complemented with lectures covering the systematic and developmental anatomy of the human body with faculty utilizing medical case studies to teach anatomy within a clinical context.
-Throughout this course, instructional emphasis is placed on structure/function relationships and the clinical application of such knowledge.
+This course is designed to develop an understanding of normal clinical anatomy through an integrated anatomical approach to the studyof human body structure.
+Laboratory sessions will consist of videos and activities to build a foundation of understanding three-dimensional anatomy.
+These labs are complemented with lectures covering the systematic and developmental anatomy of thehuman body, with faculty utilizing medical case studies to teach anatomy within a clinical context.
+Throughout this course,instructional emphasis is placed on structure/function relationships and the clinical application of such knowledge.
 Students will have the opportunity to participate in independent and group study activities with the goal of enhancing life-long learning.

 PAS 611 Scientific Foundations 3 credit hours